HenriBranken/pyspark_introduction/README.md

 # Spark and Python for Big Data with PySpark.

+The coding and material found in this repository is based of a [Udemy Course](https://www.udemy.com/spark-and-python-for-big-data-with-pyspark)

 Sections 1 of 6 of the course are not detailed in this GitHub repository as they cover setting up Python with Spark as well as a high-level introduction to the course.

 **I strongly recommend following "Section 3:  Local VirtualBox Set-up" if you are running Windows/Mac.**

+On a side note, Section 5 of the course gives a quick walkthrough for a **Databricks Setup.**

 In case your computer runs a Linux distrobution (like mine), I recommend the following steps:
 - Install anaconda on your computer.